Netanyahu hopes to announce the release of all hostages from Gaza 'in the coming days'

 In return, Israel would halt its offensive and withdraw from much of Gaza, release hundreds of Palestinian prisoners and allow an influx of humanitarian aid and eventual reconstruction.

 Hamas said it was willing to release the hostages and hand over power to other Palestinians, but that other aspects of the plan require further consultations among Palestinians.
-Its statement didn't address the issue of Hamas demilitarizing, a key part of the plan.
+It didn't address the issue of Hamas demilitarizing.

 Amir Avivi, a retired Israeli general and chairman of Israel’s Defense and Security Forum, said while Israel can afford to stop firing for a few days in Gaza so the hostages can be released, it will resume its offensive if Hamas doesn't lay down its arms.

-Others said that while Hamas suggests a willingness to negotiate, its position fundamentally remains unchanged.
+Others said that Hamas' position fundamentally remains unchanged.
 Its rhetoric "simply repackages old demands in softer language," said Oded Ailam, a researcher at the Jerusalem Center for Security and Foreign Affairs.

 Still, two vocal members of the right-wing bloc of Netanyahu’s coalition, Bezalel Smotrich and Itamar Ben-Gvir, criticized the plan’s progress but didn’t threaten to immediately leave the government.